k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 TDM 8.1 enables **2 execution modes** for the Custom Logic flows:

 1. **Direct call** - a newly added mode, where the batch process calls the Custom Logic flow directly, **getting the entity list without pre-populating the entities in a dedicated table**.
-This approach is **available only when the flow is based on one DbCommand**, i.e., runs one Select query to get the required entities.
+This approach is **available only when the flow is based on one DbCommand**, i.e., runs one Select query to get the required entities, and the **Business entity has only one root LU**.

    The direct call mode has a better performance: it does not need to complete the population of all entities in a predefined table before starting the task execution.
 The task execution consumes the output cursor of the Select statement and runs the task execution on any chunk of consumed entities.
+Due to this behavior, **it does not fit a Business entity with multiple root LUs which must run on the same entity list**.

 2. **Indirect call** - the indirect call **creates and populates a dedicated table in the TDM DB**.
 The table is created per execution with the following naming convention: `entity_list_<task exe_id>`.
 The task execution's batch process runs a Select query from the newly created table to get the task's entities.
 The table is dropped from the DB when the task execution is completed.